vEnhance/1802/src/scalint.typ

 ]
 #soln[
   We will bludgeon our way through this task with sheer brute force using the formula above via spherical coordinates.
-(We'll show a more elegant solution later.)
+(We'll show a more elegant solution later in @sec-surf-grad-magic.)

   The parametrization $bf(r)$ is given from the spherical coordinate system by
   $ bf(r) (phi, theta) = (sin phi cos theta , sin phi sin theta , cos phi) , $